HomeMy WebLinkAboutTransmittal - 11/1/2023ERIN MENDENHALL

 publication.

-Passed by the City Council of Salt Lake City, Utah this ___ day of __________________
+Passed by the City Council of Salt Lake City, Utah this day of

 2023.